Connecting to Valkey¶

 All querystring options are cast to their appropriate Python types.
 Boolean arguments can be specified with string values “True”/”False” or “Yes”/”No”.
 Values that cannot be properly cast cause a

-to be raised.
-Once parsed, the querystring arguments and keyword arguments are passed to theConnectionPool
+ValueErrorto be raised.
+Once parsed, the querystring arguments and keyword arguments are passed to theConnectionPool’s class initializer.
+In the case of conflicting arguments, querystring arguments always win.

-- load_external_module(funcname, func)[source]#
+- load_external_module(funcname, func)[source]¶

 This function can be used to add externally defined valkey modules, and their namespaces to the valkey client.